AdobeDocs/app-builder/src/pages/resources/asset-compute-worker-ps-api/lesson1.md

   - https://github.com/duynguyen
 ---

-# Lesson 1: Create a Firefly app from the Asset Compute template
+# Lesson 1: Create a App Builder app from the Asset Compute template

 To begin this codelab, you should have [a project already created from App Builder Template in Adobe Developer Console](../../getting_started/first_app.md#2-creating-a-new-project-on-developer-console).
 Please add the `Asset Compute` and `Adobe Photoshop APIs (Trial)` services to the workspace that you are using for the codelab.